fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.SiteRecovery/v3.3.0/Get-AzureRmSiteRecoveryProtectableItem.md

 # Get-AzureRmSiteRecoveryProtectableItem

 ## SYNOPSIS
-Get the protectable items in a Protection Container.
+Get the protectable items in an Azure Site Protection Container.

 ## SYNTAX